 Yet speaking of such a film, in this anti-red carpet category the festival already has its masterpiece: Thomas Heise’s Heimat Is a Space in Time, shown in the Forum and whose presentation there proves why film festivals are necessary, for they provide audiences with unique access to voices and perspectives rarely available elsewhere.
 A majestic essay film whose scope is national and historical but whose address is deeply personal, Heimat Is a Space in Time tells the 20th century family history of the director through letters and diary entries.
 These remarkable documents, deeply evocative and wonderfully written, narrate in their own way the 20th century history of Germany, starting before the First World War and moving into the economic catastrophe of Weimar Republic, the increasingly terrifying and oppressive policies under the Nazis, and then segueing into life in East Germany, where Heise’s father was a notable philosopher.
 These convulsive historical epochs breath in every word of the correspondence and entries that Heise himself reads, but the first encounter with the texts are individual first and foremost.
 They tell of love (and love affairs), of the yearning for family across borders (some family members are in Vienna while others are in Germany), of fear, of socialist ideals, of children—in short, of the whole gamut of human life on the personal level, emotive, dramatic, confessional, posturing, placating, and brutally honest.

 To accompany these texts, Heise has chosen an austere but potent black and white palette which grants a haunting monumentality to his images.
 His camera sometimes visits current-day German streets and metros, teeming with life seemingly so removed from the previous century.
 Sometimes he visits site referenced in the letters, old work camps and factories; or we see photos of family members whose long texts are heard.
-A long, devastating stretch is devoted to scrolling through a list of names and addresses circa 1942 as we hear increasingly desolate and fearful letters from to Vienna about deportations of Jews to Poland.
-The specific location of other images are less clear, landscapes and ruptured highways, but the point is always exact: Heise’s eye considers his country now, after the reunification, as he through his family’s records traces how it came to this place.
+A long, devastating stretch is devoted to scrolling through a list of names and addresses circa 1942 as we hear increasingly desolate and fearful letters from Berlin to Vienna about deportations of Jews to Poland.
+The specific location of other images are less clear, landscapes and ruptured highways, but the point is always exact: Heise’s eye considers his country now, after the reunification, as through his family’s records he traces how it came to this place.
 Despite its modest means, the scope of the film is immense and its insights and peculiarities found in its epistolary revelation vast.
 It is an essential film of essential inquiry, one that looks into what is most close to its maker and finds people and stories that tell their own tale and through them something even bigger.

 One may say, with some validity, that to compare the failures of The Kindness of Strangers to the overwhelming power of Heimat Is a Space in Time is apples-and-oranges unfair.
 (To which I might say: The Berlinale and many people need such a film as Heise’s and few need the universal platitudes of Scherfig’s film.)
 But then, in that magic of festival logistical serendipity, on the same day was a better counterpoint: Fourteen, a micro-budgeted drama by New York critic and filmmaker Dan Sallitt.
 A personal friend and sometimes contributor to the Notebook, Sallitt’s too-infrequent filmmaking efforts, all self-funded, always feel like they come from another planet of cinema entirely from what is being made in America on either end of the budget scale.
 Their level of psychological penetration, dramatic concentration and narrative abruptness feels off-trend but very much (and perhaps all the more so) potent and surprisingly.